Josh O’Kane

-O’Kane won the 2019 Arthur F. Burns Award for transatlantic political and cultural reporting from Germany's Internationale Journalisten-Programme for his coverage of that country’s broad pushback against Big Tech.
+O’Kane won the 2019 Arthur F. Burns Award for transatlantic political and cultural reporting from Germany's Internationale Journalisten-Programme.
 His reporting has also won numerous Best in Business Canada awards from the Society for Advancing Business Editing and Writing.
-He has written widely on music, entrepreneurship, and Atlantic Canadian culture; his first book, Nowhere with You, examined all three subjects, and was a Canadian bestseller.
-O’Kane has extensively reported from Berlin, Halifax, Fredericton and Saint John, and is based in Toronto.
+He has written widely on music, entrepreneurship, and Atlantic Canadian culture; his first book, a biography of the musician Joel Plaskett called Nowhere with You, examined all three subjects.
+O’Kane has extensively reported from Berlin and the Atlantic provinces, and is based in Toronto.

 Years at The Globe and Mail